flybywiresim/docs/docs/start/reported-issues.md

 ---

+* Wipers don't function correctly on FSX Liveries

-* EFB not clickable
+* EFB not clickable (fixed in development version)

-* V/S mode stuck at 1500 fpm or inoperable.
+* V/S mode stuck at 1500 fpm or inoperable.  (fixed in development version)

-* Left PFD lagging / freezing
+* Left PFD lagging / freezing.
     - The team is aware of the issue and is working hard to resolve it, potential fixes are being tested

 * PFD artificial horizon freezes
     - Workaround: